actinia-org/actinia-module-plugin/actinia-module.md

 ```
 This way, the user only needs to set values for the defined variables.
 The user doesn't even need to know the whole template.
-Actinia-module-plugin will translate it into one actinia-module, exploiting only the values necessary for input:
+Actinia-module-plugin will translate it into one actinia-module, exploiting only the values necessary for input.
+For the user this looks like one module in the process-chain and can use this process-chain to start a process.
+The endpoints to use templating in processing are a bit different to the normal actinia-core processing endpoints:
+`/projects/<project>/processing_export` for ephemeral processing and `/projects/<project>/mapsets/<mapset>/processing` for persisten processing:

 ```json
 {